Tqybu-hans/RODD/README.md

 # BDTrack
-### Once our paper is accepted, our code will be open-sourced.
+### Once our paper is accepted, our dataset will be open-sourced.